 - 1 large egg

-- 1 pound sweet or hot Italian sausage casings removed
+- 1 pound Italian sausage hot or sweet, ground

 - Salt and freshly ground black pepper

-- 8 small or 4 large Italian frying peppers halved lengthwise and cored, stems left intact
+- 4 large Italian frying peppers halved lengthwise and cored, stems left intact. or 8 small peppers.

 - 1/4 cup extra-virgin olive oil

 - A few chunks of fresh mozzarella cheese to poke here and there into the stuffed peppers

 - Heat a large skillet over medium high heat.
 Add the spinach and drizzle with 1 teaspoon olive oil.
 Cook the spinach over medium high heat just until wilted, about 1 minute.
 Remove the spinach and coarsely chop.

 - Cut the peppers in half lengthwise and clean out any large pieces of veins and shake out seeds.